DevGrade-Dev/hacktitude.github.io/challenge-4.md

 <img src="./images/4a1.png" width="300">

-This functionality requires a  'sort by popularity' button in `all-courses.ejs` as shown above.
-(The button with id `sort-by-popularity` is currently hidden.
-Make sure you un hide it).
+This functionality is exposed through a  `Sort by Popularity` button in `all-courses.ejs` as shown above.
+The button with id `sort-by-popularity` is currently hidden.
+Make sure you un hide it.
 Once you un hide this button, one additional test will succeed.

 ## Challenge 4.b [6 Points]

 Now you should implement functionality so that when the Button is clicked, courses are sorted by popularity in the descending order as shown below.

+<img src="./images/4b1.png" width="400">

 You will notice that when the button is clicked it sends the HTTP GET request `/course/sort?criteria=sort_popularity` to the `courseController.js`.

 You will require to change the sorting logic in the server scripts to accommodate sorting by popularity upon above GET request.

->>Note: In this implementation you must ensure you keep `/course/sort?criteria=sort_popularity` endpoint, but change the internal implementation accordingly.
+>Note: In this implementation you must ensure you do not modify `/course/sort?criteria=sort_popularity` endpoint, but change the internal implementation accordingly.

-Once done, the system should be able to sort the courses by popularity as shown below.

-<img src="./images/4b1.png" width="400">
+>HINT: You should be write a SQL that joins `courses` and `userCourses` with some grouping to obtain the intended results.